 - entry / study visa to host country

-- insurance – most non-European universities insist that exchange students take out their mandatory insurance coverage in order to join their Study Abroad Programme – USA in particular.
+- insurance – most non-European universities insist that exchange students take out their mandatory insurance coverage in order to join their Study Abroad Programme .
 Please make sure you are fully aware of any possible charges when considering possible destinations.
 Eligible students might be able to retrospectively recoup some / all of the costs incurred for the Mandatory Medical Insurance claim from Student Finance (via the Student Finance Travel Grant).

 - a small application charge – details will be noted on the partner’s website (although this is rare).

 - additional small charges not covered by the tuition fee waiver – e.g. Art consumables etc. This should be comparable to what you would expect to pay if studying at the University of Reading.